Oatmeal soda bread, a quick bread made with finely ground rolled oats, flour, buttermilk, egg, and leavened with baking soda.

 - Butter for greasing the pan

-1 Preheat oven to 450°F. Place oats in a food processor and pulse until finely ground.
+1 Preheat oven and grind the oats: Preheat oven to 450°F. Place oats in a food processor and pulse until finely ground.

-2 In a large bowl, vigorously whisk together the finely ground oats, flour, baking soda, sugar, and salt.
+2 Whisk together dry ingredients: In a large bowl, vigorously whisk together the finely ground oats, flour, baking soda, sugar, and salt.

-3 Stir the buttermilk and egg together.
+3 Make the soda bread dough: Stir the buttermilk and egg together.
 Make a well in the middle of the flour mixture and pour in the buttermilk egg mixture.

-4 Place dough on a lightly flour dusted surface.
+4 Form into a mound, place in pan, score: Place dough on a lightly flour dusted surface.
 Knead one or two times only, and form into a mound shape.
 Grease a large cast iron frying pan with a little butter and place the dough in the center.
 (If you don't have a cast iron frying pan, just put on a greased baking sheet that can take high heat.)

 Score the center of the dough in a cross shape with a sharp knife, making 1 1/2 inch deep cuts.